 How to contribute to the elaboration of the Romani Memory Map?

 The Romani Memory Map is a collective, crowd-sourced project.
-Anyone can join the initiative and an open call for collaboration will be made public.
-To contribute, participants need to fill out a Outlook form (Please see below the questions included in Outlook forms), proposing a Romani Memory Point.
+Anyone can join the initiative through a call for contributions open to the public.
+To contribute, participants need to fill out a Outlook form, proposing a Romani Memory Point.
 On the forms, participants can also add links to photos and videos to be added to the map.

-The form is available
+The form is available here

 Information published on the map will provide due recognition to the person or entity submitting the information.
-The person suggesting a Romani Memory Point of Interest needs to have the right to post that information, i.e. information should not be copyrighted, confidential or legally privileged.
+The person suggesting a Romani Memory Point of interest needs to have the right to post that information, i.e. information should not be copyrighted, confidential or legally privileged.
 Persons submitting information will also be asked to affirm that, to the best of their knowledge, no person is put at risk of harm or other detriment through the submission of materials, or through proposing their publication.

 Submission of proposals or materials does not mean automatic publication.
 Texts, images and other material submitted will be evaluated by a scientific committee.
 The committee reserves the right to reject submissions not deemed relevant or appropriate for this project.